lsst/dp1_lsst_io/docs/tutorials/portal/102/portal-102-4.rst

-.. _portal-102-4:
+.. _portal-106-1:

 #############################
-102.4.
-User table upload and crossmatch
+106.1.
+Upload a table and spatially cross-match
 #############################

 For the Portal Aspect of the Rubin Science Platform (RSP) at data.lsst.cloud.

 **Data Release:** Data Preview 1

-**Last verified to run:** 2025-09-05
+**Last verified to run:** 2025-09-25

-**Learning objective:** Use user-uploaded tables for cross-matching
+**Learning objective:** How to upload a table and cross-match by coordinate

 **LSST data products:** ``Object`` table